Alexie Alaïs

-Alexie Alaïs (born 9 October 1994 in Kourou) is a French athlete specialising in the javelin throw.
+Alexie Alaïs (born 9 October 1994 in Kourou, French Guiana) is a French athlete specialising in the javelin throw.
 She finished sixth at the 2018 European Championships.

 Her personal best in the event is 63.46 metres set in Bydgoszcz in 2019.

+Alaïs served an 18-month competition ban from January 2025 to July 2025 for an anti-doping rule violation after testing positive for sibutramine.